 Diversity data methodology

-All team-level data was taken from our Human Resources Information System (HRIS).
-All company-level data was taken from our HRIS where possible.
+All data was voluntarily provided by Atlassians and taken from our Human Resources Information System (HRIS).
 This provided the most complete data set on which to base our analyses.
-LGBTI* identification data was collected via an anonymous, optional survey conducted in January and February 2016.

-All data is representative of full-time Atlassians, except where indicated below.
+All data is representative of full-time Atlassians.
 The data excludes contractors and interns.
 Team-level statistics exclude "teams" of one.

 Female/Women: This category describes all full-time Atlassians who have identified as female within our HRIS.
 We have coded gender as binary due to data limitations and for simplicity, although we recognize that gender exists on a spectrum and these categorizations may not accurately represent all Atlassians.